gnello/webhook-manager/README.md

 WebhookManager allows you to easily associate one or more actions with a specific repository event using webhooks.
-Services supported: Bitbucket, Github, TravisCI, and every custom service.
+Services supported: Bitbucket, Github, TravisCI and every custom service.

 ## Installation
 It's highly recommended to use composer to install WebhookManager: